It’s the Pandemic Not Me – How to Deal with Overdue Invoices from Clients

 Financially, 2020 has been a tough year for most freelancers and businesses.
 In the wake of the pandemic, something that's always been a big concern has become an even greater problem—unpaid invoices.

-With business being tight, a few overdue invoices can massively impact your cash flow and ability to operate.
+With being tight, a few overdue invoices can massively impact your cash flow and ability to operate.
 In some cases, they may be the difference between staying open and shutting your doors for good.

 The question is, how do you ask for payment when times are tough, and those who owe you money may be struggling to make ends meet too?